run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/upgrade.md

 The Run:ai control-plane installation has been rewritten and is no longer using a _backend values file_.
 Instead, to customize the installation use standard `--set` flags.
 If you have previously customized the installation, you must now extract these customizations and add them as `--set` flag to the helm installation:

-* Find older customizations (Run:ai provides a utility for that).
+* Find previous customizations to the control-plane if such exist.
+Run:ai provides a utility for that here `wget https://raw.githubusercontent.com/run-ai/docs/v2.12/install/backend/create-self-signed.sh`.
+For information on how to use this utility please contact Run:ai customer support.
-* Find the customization in the [optional configurations](./backend.md#optional-additional-configurations) table and add it in the new format.
+* Search for the customizations you found in the [optional configurations](./backend.md#optional-additional-configurations) table and add them in the new format.

 Then create a `tls secret` and upgrade the control plane as described in the [control plane installation](backend.md).